Emilia Fox

 Emilia Rose Elizabeth Fox (born 31 July 1974) is an English actress and presenter whose career is primarily in British television.
 Her feature film debut was in Roman Polanski's film The Pianist (2002).
 Her other motion pictures include the Italian–French–British romance-drama The Soul Keeper (2002), for which she won the Flaiano Film Award for Best Actress; the drama The Republic of Love (2003); the comedy-drama Things to Do Before You're 30 (2005); the black comedy Keeping Mum (2005); the romantic comedy-drama Cashback (2006); the drama Flashbacks of a Fool (2008); the drama Ways to Live Forever (2010); the drama-thriller A Thousand Kisses Deep (2011); and the fantasy-horror drama Dorian Gray (2009).

 Fox's television roles include the BBC drama Pride and Prejudice (1995), the PBS British/German television serial Rebecca (1997), ITV Granada's Henry VIII (2003), BBC's Gunpowder, Treason & Plot (2004), the 2005 BBC miniseries The Virgin Queen (2005) and the ITV crime drama series Fallen Angel (2007).
 She also appeared as Morgause in the BBC's Merlin, beginning in the programme's second series.
 Fox also starred in Delicious (2016).
 She stars as Dr Nikki Alexander on the BBC crime drama Silent Witness, having joined the cast in 2004 following the departure of Amanda Burton.
 Fox is the longest-serving cast member since the departures of Tom Ward in 2012 and William Gaminara in 2013.
 Since 2022 she has had the title role of Sylvia Fox in the Acorn TV series Signora Volpe.

 Early life and education

 Emilia Rose Elizabeth Fox was born on 31 July 1974 in Hammersmith, London.
-Her mother is actress Joanna David and her father is actor Edward Fox; her uncle James Fox and her cousins Jack, Laurence, and Lydia are also actors.
-She has a brother, Freddie (also an actor), and a half-sister, Lucy.
+Her mother is actress Joanna David and her father is actor Edward Fox.
+Her uncle is actor James Fox, and her cousins Jack, Laurence, and Lydia are also actors.
+Her brother Freddie is also an actor, and she also has a half-sister, Lucy.

+Her grandfather was Robin Fox, a theatrical agent.
 Her great-great-grandfather was Samson Fox, a self-made millionaire, and her great-grandmother was the actress Hilda Hanbury, sister of Lily Hanbury.
-Her grandfather was Robin Fox, a theatrical agent.

 Fox was educated at the independent Bryanston School near Blandford Forum, Dorset, where she played the cello, and at St Catherine's College, Oxford, where she studied English.